 The primary difference between leaders who lead and those who simply manage is how much autonomy they encourage for their team.
 This is not to say that a leader’s input or vision is not valuable or is not a required role of their job.
 However, how a leader makes their team members feel about their own role within their position can have very positive or negative effects.

-The leader that promotes autonomy values the talents, thinking and contributions that others make to the organization.
-They recognize and trust the abilities of individuals and looks for ways to bring out the best in them.
+The leader that promotes autonomy values the talents, thinking, and contributions that others make to the organization.
+They recognize and trust the abilities of individuals and look for ways to bring out the best in them.
 Promoting autonomy means providing support for the individual to do on their own, without doing for them.

 A leader who promotes autonomy:

 - Facilitates the development of those people who report to them

 - Ensures that processes help others do their best work and are non-bureaucratic

 - Helps others form meaningful goals and allows them the freedom to make decisions to achieve those goals

 - Leads people who are excited about their work and invested in their roles

 - Creates a culture that provides freedom and autonomy that drives business results and differentiates itself from competitors

 - Makes decisions that give their employees opportunities to have a real impact on the organization and begin better utilizing their greatest assets